EDUCBA Logo

 Example #3

-Now, let us take the example of Walmart Inc. According to its annual report for 2018, the company booked a net income of $10.5 billion, while the value of its shareholder’s equity was $80.5 billion at the start of the year that ended up on $80.8 billion by the end of the year.
+Now, let us take the example of Walmart Inc. According to its 2018 annual report, the company booked a net income of $10.5 billion, while its shareholder’s equity value was $80.5 billion at the start of the year, which ended up at $80.8 billion by the end of the year.
 Calculate Walmart Inc.’s ROAE for the year based on the given information.

 Return on Average Equity-3.1